 This is wonderful news; you will not hear better.
 But at this point confusion can set in.
 We can think ‘how do I please him who is already totally pleased with me?’
 And in our attempts to do so, fall back into trying to make God pleased with us; trying to win his approval.

 The problem is that often we can confuse ‘God being pleased with us’ and ‘us pleasing God’.
 They are not the same thing.
 The first is justification (how God feels towards us; totally pleased, he enjoys our company), the second is sanctification (how we feel towards God; increasingly pleased, we learn to enjoy his company).

 Once we put our trust in Jesus we are pleasing to God, how he thinks and feels towards us does not and cannot change, as it is set in Jesus Christ (justification).

-Once this is the case we can please God day by day, moment by moment, because he is already pleased with us.
-We please him by giving to him what he finds pleasing, namely ourselves in Christ & Christ in us.
-That is, we please God and turn to him by enjoying the fact that he is pleased with us in Christ.
-Ultimately pleasing him and being with him, by delighting in him & all he is for us (sanctification).
+Once this is the case we can please God day by day, moment by moment, because he is already totally pleased with us.
+We please him by allowing him to have what he finds pleasing, namely ourselves in Christ & Christ in us.
+That is, we turn to and please God, by enjoying/being pleased with the fact that he is pleased with us in Christ.
+Thrilling his heart, in walking with him, by delighting in him & all he is for us (sanctification).